Wildlife of the Cape and Kalahari

 This morning we will depart for Hermanus New Harbour for 08:30am, after checking with the boat operator we will depart at 9am.
 The boat trips last between 1.5 – 3 hours depending on travelling time to the whales but the time spent with the whales will be the same.
 This purpose built boat that we will be on is allowed to travel up to 50m towards the whales and then we hope that the whales want to come and approach us.
 The international whale watching guidelines usually only allow boats to approach whales to 100m but due to the way that this boat is made and the modified engine etc has enabled the skipper to get a 50m permit.
 However it is very likely that the whales will approach us and allow us to get some very nice close up views away.
 As well as the southern right whales we will look out for Cape fur seals, African penguins, various marine birds including shearwaters, petrels and skuas as well as the elusive resident Bryde’s whale, humpback whales and various dolphin species including common bottlenose-dolphins, long-beaked common dolphins and dusky dolphins.
 Once we return to the harbour we will have lunch and then head to Stanford (around 25 minutes from Hermanus) and here we will have a private Cessna flight out over the bay.
 This will be one hour and we hope to see the bay, surrounding countryside and the whales in a completely new way.
 The aircraft is perfectly set up for photographers with a removable door offering unobstructed views from a stable, smooth platform.
 I hope that you will be the first amongst your group of photographer friends to get aerial whale photographs of this kind.
 After the flight we will drive back to Hermanus and have our dinner here, and in the evening you are free to relax on your own balcony overlooking the bay and get ready for another morning on the water and another chance to see the largest breeding animals in Africa once again.

 This morning we would have the same whale watching trip as yesterday and then afterwards have lunch.
-This afternoon we will be met at our accommodation by Percy and Dave who have organised a bird watching tour for us.
+This afternoon we will be met at our accommodation by a local birding guide for a little birding around the fynbos.
 This 4 hour afternoon trip will take us along the coast and into the fynbos in search of some of the 350 plus species that have been recorded from here.
 We will hope particularly for blue cranes, Cape sugarbirds, Cape rock-jumper, Cape siskin, Victorin’s wabler, orange-breasted sunbird, Cape weaver, Greater double-collared sunbird, Cape rock thrush and many other species.
 Species found only around Hermanus are potea seed-eater, Agulhus long-billed lark and the Cape clapper lark and we will be keen to find these species.
 On completion of this afternoon excursion we will have our dinner and retire after another full day on the Western Cape of South Africa.

 Hermanus / Cape Town

 This morning we will have our final morning whale watching trip out into the bay.
-Afterwards we will go back to the accommodation and pack up.
-We will then leave to collect Joyce from Omrus River, once we have collected Joyce we will have lunch together and then carry on to Cape Town.
+Afterwards we will go back to the accommodation and pack up and then carry on to Cape Town.
 Once here we will check into our accommodation and have the rest of the day to rest and relax.

 Witsand Wildlife Reserve